Harshit0104/handwritten-digit-recognizer/README.md

 ### About dataset
 The MNIST database is a large collection of handwritten digits.
 It has a training set of 60,000 examples, and a test set of 10,000 examples.

+Create input folder and put test.csv and train.csv into it.
+Then run this notebook to get desired result